YizYah/basicNsFrontTemplate/README.md

 NS Basic Template
 -----------------
-This is a template intended for usage with the [ns-front CLI](https://www.npmjs.com/package/ns-front).
+This is a template intended for usage with the [ns-flip CLI](https://www.npmjs.com/package/ns-flip).

 This template allows you to create a full-stack app React app easily using the [NoStack](www.nostack.net) framework for the backend.